Set 11 | 501 - 550

 (N.) (भड़काऊ नेता)

-Example: The demagogue gained power by exploiting public emotions.
+Sentence: The demagogue gained power by exploiting public emotions.

 A government by the people through elected representatives (5)